-The observed geological features confirm the target was a focus for hydrothermal activity.
-The presence of the sulphide assemblage (pyrrhotite, pyrite, chalcopyrite and arsenopyrite) associated with the porphyry intrusions and the potassic alteration (biotite) all hosted within the magnetite bearing andesite continues to be promising.
+The presence of the sulphide assemblage (pyrrhotite, pyrite, chalcopyrite and arsenopyrite) associated with the porphyry intrusions and the potassic alteration (biotite) all hosted within the magnetic altered andesite sequence continues to improve.

-The drill core has been transported to Kalgoorlie for processing and sampling.
-The samples will be dispatched to the analytical laboratory in Perth for analysis and results are expected in Q4 2022.
+All of the DD core from this program has been sampled and dispatched to the analytical laboratory in Perth for analysis.
+Results are expected in Q4 2022.

 Authorised by the Board of Iceni Gold Limited.
 For further information, please contact: